dimyriy/todomvc/README.md

 ```bash
 mvn jetty:run
 ```
-and open <http://localhost:8080> in your favorite browser
+and open <http://localhost:8080> in your favorite browser.

+The application is also hosted on heroku and can be accessed using following link <http://todomvc-dimyriy.herokuapp.com>
 ### Testing
 Thanks to [Travis](http://travis-ci.org), the results of unit and integration tests can be seen at [Travis CI site](https://travis-ci.org/dimyriy/todomvc)